DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 MariaDB version 10.2 and later should also work but has not been tested.

 ### phpBB
-[phpBB](https://www.phpbb.com) 3.3 is the minimum supported verison.
+[phpBB](https://www.phpbb.com) 3.3 is the minimum supported version.

 For phpBB to work with the DP code, you must disable superglobal checking.
 In the phpBB code edit: